 Quick start for Subversion

-Saturday 5 February 2005This is close to 20 years old.
+Saturday 5 February 2005This is almost 20 years old.
 Be careful.

 I use Subversion to store my personal projects (including this web site), but every time I need to put a new project into Subversion, I have to look at my cheat sheet again.
 This time, I decided to write it down nicely and put it up here in case other people find it useful: Subversion on Windows quick start.